Learn about the basic support that UIKit and Xcode provide for your iOS and tvOS apps.

 One common modification you can make to the

 Info file is to declare your app’s hardware and software requirements.
 These requirements are how you communicate to the system what your app needs to run.
-For example, a navigation app might require the presence of GPS hardware to provide turn-by-turn directions, as shown in Figure 3.
+For example, a navigation app might require the presence of GPS hardware to provide turn-by-turn directions.
 The App Store prevents an app from being installed on a device that does not meet your app’s requirements.